North Carolina Healthcare Fraud Defense

 But, when facing an audit or investigation, the outcome is not a foregone conclusion.
 Healthcare providers (and other Medicare, Medicaid, Tricare, and DOL participants) can protect themselves, and they can avoid practice-threatening or business-threatening penalties.
-Federal healthcare audits and investigations are often misguided; and, even when there are billing errors that need to be corrected, the severe penalties that can flow from civil or criminal charges (including recoupments, fines, program exclusion, and federal imprisonment) can often be avoided.
+Federal healthcare audits and investigations are often misguided; and, even when there are billing errors that need to be corrected, the severe penalties can flow from civil or criminal charges (including recoupments, fines, program exclusion, and federal imprisonment) can often be avoided.

 Federal Healthcare Fraud Defense Lawyers Serving All of North Carolina

 At Oberheiden, P.C., we represent licensed practitioners, physician groups, clinics, laboratories, hospitals, hospices, home health agencies, DME companies, and other healthcare clients in healthcare audits and investigations throughout North Carolina and nationwide.
 Our team of federal defense lawyers includes several former healthcare fraud prosecutors who spent years or decades working for the U.S. Department of Justice (DOJ) prior to entering private practice.
 All of our attorneys have extensive experience in healthcare fraud matters, and we rely on this experience to aggressively execute custom-tailored defense strategies focused on protecting our clients as quickly, comprehensively, and discretely as possible.